Hello & Welcome

 • Post-Graduate Clinical Consultation - WomenCare Counseling & Training Center

-Common Newfound Capacities in Recovery
+Common Newfound Capacities in Therapy

 • Greater Self-acceptance & Self-compassion; Being your own ally